dustinmichels/dustinthecity/content/posts/2024/01/stroad-hero/index.md

   - project
 ---

 For the past month or so I have been working on a little activist video game called "Stroad Hero."
 I'm using the Godot game engine, and the code is [on GitHub](https://github.com/dustinmichels/stroad-hero).
-It's far from finished, but here's a write-up about how it started and how it's going.
+Here's a write-up about how it started and how it's going.

 ---